malocher/zf2-cqrs-module/README.md

 ## Installation

-Installation of CqrsModule uses composer.
+Installation of MalocherCqrsModule uses composer.
 For composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).
 Add following requirement to your composer.json